sass/sass/proposal/module-system.md

 it looks for members defined so far in the current module or import context, members of any modules loaded by global `@use` rules, or global built-in definitions.

+## Timeline

+The exact timing of the release of the module system is up in the air, and depends on available resources and the practical difficulty of implementing it, both of which are currently major question marks.
+The best we can say for a launch date is that we *hope* to have it launched in Dart Sass by the end of September 2019.
+We also *hope* to launch it concurrently with a migration tool that will automatically convert `@import` to `@use` and adjust member references accordingly.

+Eventually, we will deprecate `@import` and all global function calls that can now be made through modules.
+We plan to do this *either* one year after both major Sass implementations support this proposal in full, *or* two years after one implementation does, whichever comes first.
+This gives LibSass plenty of time to implement the module system without completely gating the ecosystem on it.

+We want there to be a large amount of time when `@use` and `@import` can coexist, to help people migrate.
+However, doing away with `@import` entirely is the ultimate goal for simplicity, performance, and CSS compatibility.
+As such, one year after `@import` is deprecated, we plan to drop support for `@import` entirely.
+This will involve a major version release for all implementations.
+This means that there will be at least two full years when `@import` and `@use` are both usable at once.